menandmice/micetro_docs/guides/user-manual/console/console_dhcp_isc.rst

   Ad-hoc

     .. warning::
-      This update scheme is deprecated
+      This update scheme is obsolete

   Interim
     This is the recommended scheme for dynamic DNS updates